The FTA-ABS test is used to detect antibodies to the bacteria Treponema pallidum, which causes syphilis.

 A negative or nonreactive result means that you do not have a current or past infection with syphilis.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your health care provider about the meaning of your specific test results.

 What Abnormal Results Mean

-A positive FTA-ABS is often a sign of a syphilis infection.
+A positive FTA-ABS is often a sign of a syphilis infection (past or present).
 This test result will remain positive for life even if syphilis has been adequately treated.
 Therefore, it cannot be used to monitor the treatment of syphilis or determine that you have active syphilis.

 Other risks associated with having blood drawn are slight, but may include: